therightmandev/salsify-challenge/README.md

 ### How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?

 Pre-processing will take proportionally longer with bigger files:
-14MB file -> 5 seconds
+- 14MB file -> 5 seconds
-1 GB file -> 179 seconds
+- 1 GB file -> 179 seconds
-10 GB file -> 1790 seconds (estimate)
+- 10 GB file -> 1790 seconds (estimate)

 Responding to each request is the same speed, regardless of file size.
+For example, here’s the average response time for a test I ran with 2 different files:
+- 14 MB file -> 0.0401 seconds
+- 1 GB file -> 0.0371 seconds

 If the file gets too big, the index may not fit in memory, and we'd have to move it to a separate database.
 The number of elements in `LINE_INDEX` is `<number of lines in file> / 10000`.
 A file with 1 million lines would have 100 list elements, so it is a residual amount.
 If the `INDEX_INTERVAL` was reduced, this may deserve more consideration.

 ### How will your system perform with 100 users?
 10000 users?
 1000000 users?

 Testing with hey (https://github.com/rakyll/hey) reveals that 50000 requests sent by 50 concurrent threads were processed efficiently.
-Here are some relevant stats:
+Here is a relevant statistic:
 - 99% of requests were processed in 0.1022 secs

 It is important to note that the test was conducted over a local network.
 Another important thing to note is that the requests were made to the URL "http://localhost:8000/lines/9999", so the program would have to read 9999 lines.
 The reason is that the index has the offset for lines 0, 10000, 20000, etc. So the program starts from line 0 and runs f.readline() until it reaches line 9999 and returns the result.
 This matters because this request performs 9999 more IO operations (f.readline()) than a request to line 0 would.

 All in all, the system performed extremely well under load.

 When I ran 500000 requests with 50000 concurrency, I started getting a "socket: too many open files" error.
 This seems to be an arbitrary limit imposed by the operating system (https://stackoverflow.com/questions/18280612/ioerror-errno-24-too-many-open-files), but at some point, with too many concurrent requests, the system would likely start to take longer to respond to each request.